 Classic Sailor is a website about seamanship in seaworthy boats: GRP, wood and other materials.
 Ours is a broad approach aimed at sailors who enjoy some of the traditions of sailing and we cover a wide range of boating activities, from rowing to Tall Ships, yachts and workboats, events, news and maritime culture.

-We want to celebrate a traditional approach to boating, covering many of the brilliant events and festivals while also passing on the skills and experience that characterise and differentiate the classic sailor.
-So there is a good practical section as well.
+We welcome new writing especially if it inspires us and our readers to make the best of our boats!
+So your cruising stories are very welcome!
+We also welcome news of the many brilliant events and festivals or features passing on the skills and experience that characterise and differentiate the classic sailor.
+So we love good practical stories or how-to features as well.

 Fair winds!
 Dan Houston – Editor

 Andrew Bray sails his 26ft (8m) fusion classic gaff yawl Maggie May out of Chichester and has become a firm fan of the gaff rig.
 A lifetime sailor, he is well known as the ex-editor of both Yachting Monthly and Yachting World.

 Ex IT consultant Nick Beck packed up life in the City to commission and skipper the new Pilot Cutter Amelie Rose, which he has run as a successful charter vessel since 2009.

 Sam Llewellyn is a maritime author of 17 novels and 14 children’s books whose style has been described as Patrick O’Brian meets Daphne Du Maurier!

 His writing is informed by his own sailing experiences, especially in small gaffers like his Cornish Shrimper which he has cruised to several out-of-the-way places.

 He also edits and runs the Marine Quarterly – a digest on maritime affairs